 I’ve read the books at least thirty times each.
 They’re my answer to any bad day!
-I own Harry Potter pyjamas and I cried when I went into the bathrooms at the Elephant Café in Edinburgh.
+I own Harry Potter pyjamas and I cried when I saw the graffiti-covered bathrooms at the Elephant Café in Edinburgh!
 I have a Deathly Hallows tattoo on my ankle.
 In short… I love those damn books.

 So the Wizarding World of Harry Potter at Universal Studios has been on my wish-list since before it was even built.
 And finally, in what is the honest-to-goodness highlight of my blogging career to date, I was able to visit!
 Me and Vicky Flip Flop spent a full, exhausting day at Universal Studios Orlando, Florida – and this is what happened.

 My tickets for Universal Studios Orlando were kindly gifted by the park.
 All words, opinions, and excitement are entirely my own.

 READ MORE: How to do Universal Orlando on a Budget – all my money-saving tips!

 You know when you see really excited kids dragging their parents impatiently by the hand?
 Meet Emily and Vicky in Universal Studios.